roman-vorobiov/evolve_script_manager/src/lib/core/dsl/README.md

 ## Trigger chains

-To create a trigger chain use a trigger block:
+To create a trigger chain use the `then` keyword:

 ```
-when Unlocked tech-industrialization do
+if ResearchUnlocked.tech-industrialization then
-    Research tech-industrialization
+    Research tech-industrialization then
-    Research tech-diplomacy
+    Research tech-diplomacy then
-    Research tech-republic
+    Research tech-republic then
     Research tech-technocracy
 end
 ```